stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 2: View the exported CSV file

-1. Open your ServerlessArchitecture resource group in the Azure portal, then select your **Storage account** you had provisioned to store uploaded photos and exported CSV files.
+1. Open your hands-on-lab-SUFFIX resource group in the Azure portal, then select your **Storage account** you had provisioned to store uploaded photos and exported CSV files.

 2. In the Overview pane of your storage account, select **Containers**.